FoxGeoff/nodejs-complete-guide/readme.md

 ## Task: Creating the Shop Stucture

-- Do these to prepare for Kanban Task #9 <= here 8-2-2020
+- Do these to prepare for Kanban Task #9

 ## Kanban Task #9: Dynamic Routes & Advanced Models